Out of the night that covers me

 In the fell clutch of circumstance,

 My head is bloody, but unbowed.

 Looms but the Horror of the shade,

 Finds, and shall find, me unafraid.

 William Ernest Henley

-One such man who was inspired by this poem is Nelson Mandela, who recited the poem to himself while imprisoned for 27 years, 18 of which spent in the Robben Island prison.
-The poem inspired him and his fellow prisoners to stay strong, despite the immense challenges that they were faced with.
-The poem helped grant Mandela with the strength to lead the country of South Africa, the first black person who achieved such a feat.
+One such man who was inspired by this poem is Nelson Mandela, who recited the poem to himself while imprisoned for 27 years, 18 of which he spent in the Robben Island prison.
+The poem inspired him and his fellow prisoners to stay strong, despite the immense challenges they faced.
+The poem helped grant Mandela the strength to lead the country of South Africa, the first black person who achieved such a feat.

-The poem is itself rumored to be inspired by the great difficulties the poet himself experienced in life.
-When Henley was only 16, he required an amputation of one of his legs due to complications due to tuberculosis.
-Later in his life, his remaining leg began to suffer and he was told that it would also require amputation.
+The poem is itself rumoured to be inspired by the great difficulties the poet himself experienced in life.
+When Henley was only 16, he required amputation of one of his legs due to complications due to tuberculosis.
+Later in his life, his remaining leg began to suffer, and he was told that it would also require amputation.

 However, he chooses to travel up north to Edinburgh instead, a long way away from Margate where he was informed of the potential need for amputation, especially back in the Victorian Era.
 When he arrived, he was, fortunately, able to enlist the services of the famed English surgeon Joseph Lister, who was able to save the remaining leg after multiple surgeries on his food.